Bondi, New South Wales: Demographics

 According to the 2021 census, there were approximately 10,411 residents in Bondi, with 47.7% born in Australia.
 The most common other countries of birth were England 8.9%, South Africa 3.0%, Brazil 2.7%, New Zealand 2.4% and the United States of America 2.1%.
 69.2% of people only spoke English at home, with other languages spoken at home being Spanish 4.5%, Russian 2.9%, Portuguese 2.8%, French 2.1% and Italian 1.7%.

 The most common responses for religion in Bondi were No Religion 45.2%, Catholic 18.7%, Judaism 13.7% and Anglican 5.2%.

 Sport and recreation

 Bondi is represented in one of the most popular sporting competitions across Australia, the National Rugby League competition, by the local team the Sydney Roosters, officially the Eastern Suburbs District Rugby League Football Club (ESDRLFC) and Bondi United in the South Sydney District Junior Rugby Football League competition.

 Media

 Bondi FM, established in the early 2000s and broadcast 24 hours a day from the top of Hotel Bondi, became defunct in 2014.
-The current local radio offerings include Bondi Radio, Bondi Beach Radio, and Radio Bondi FM.
+The current local radio offerings are Bondi Radio and Radio Bondi FM.

 Bondi Vet is a veterinary television program focusing on a team of specialist vets, operating from a practice in North Bondi.